munsanje/tfhe_ml/README.md

         std::cout << pt << " + " << pt2 << " = " << plain_sum << std::endl;

+## Built-in tests

+Two test programs have been written:

+1. `src/test_arithmetic.cpp` - This tests the timing characteristics of the arithmetic library.
+To build, run `make test_arithmetic` from within `src` directory and then run `./test_arithmetic` to run.

+2. `src/test_logistic.cpp` - This tests the logistic regression algorithm.
+To build, run `make test_logistic` from within `src` directory and then run `./test_logistic` to run.

 # References
 1. TFHE: https://github.com/tfhe/tfhe